jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

 Steps:

+- Stage 1:

+  - For the first iteration, N=8 and all the sequences are 8-byte long.
+    This changes for subsequent iterations.

-- Create indexes for all prefixes that exist in the 8-byte cells, of length 8, 7, 6, 5, 4, 3, 2, 1 bytes.
-Add each cell to a list associated to the
-  prefix in each of the different length indexes.
+  - Create indexes for all prefixes that exist in the N-byte sequences, of length N, N-1, N-2, ...
+3, 2, 1 bytes.
+Add each cell to a list associated to the prefix in each of the different length indexes.
     (PREFINDEX)

-- Create indexes for all suffixes that exist in the 8-byte cells, of length 8, 7, 6, 5, 4, 3, 2, 1 bytes.
-Add each cell to a list associated to the
-  suffix in each of the different length indexes.
+  - Create indexes for all suffixes that exist in the N-byte sequences, of length N, N-1, N-2, ...
+4, 3, 2, 1 bytes.
+Add each cell to a list associated to the suffix in each of the different length indexes.
     (SUFINDEX)

-- Start comparing prefixes
+  - Start comparing prefixes and suffixes of the same length in the longest sequence indexes (N) until the same sequence is found in both (if any).

+  - If it is found, get the first cells associated to the found sequence in PREFINDEX and SUFINDEX and create a new cell composed by both, but overlapping the common bytes.
+Save the cell in a new MATCHED cells list.

+  - Mark both cells as "matched" and continue matching pairs until no more can be matched for the same prefix/suffix length.

+  - Repeat with the lower sequence length indexes (N-1, N-2, ...  to 1),
+    until no more matches can be found and all indexes for all sequence lengths have been examined.

+  - Scan the original list for the cells that have not been matched and copy them as-is to the new MATCHED cells list.

+  - Up to this point, the result is a new list of byte sequences which are at most 2N-1 bytes in length each (and hopefully less).

+- Stage 2:

+  - Repeat Stage 1 using the output list from one iteration as the input list for the next one

+  - Continue repeating until no matches are done in a single algorithm run, i.e.  where the number of elements of the input list and of the output list are the same.
+This means that no sequences have been coalesced in that run, so it makes no sense to try further.

+  - The output from this stage is a list of variable length sequences

+- Stage 3:

+  - Using the output from the previous stage as the input, emit all the sequences in the list, one after another, to the new deduplicated byte arena.

+  - When that is done, start walking the byte arena from the first byte, 1 byte at a time with a 8-byte sliding window, and register all possible 8-byte sequences that can be found in the arena, associating each of them with its offset inside the arena.
+E.g.  if the deduplicated arena is M bytes long, the number of possible sequences should be at most (M-7), which is the total number of possible 8-byte windows into the arena.

+  - Start walking the original pointer list and getting the original 8-byte sequence, then get the translated value of the pointer into the newly generated arena.
+Since all original sequences are also present in the dedupe arena, all sequences should be found in the sequence registry created in the previous step.

+The new pointer list and the deduplicated byte arena created in the previous steps are the final result from the algorithm.